Aditya-11/ThreadPool-/README.md

 * When thread pool memory is freed, thread pool checks and waits for all the task to complete.
 * Thread Pool ++ implemented for only windows OS, Pthread implementation is pending for Macos and linux.
 * create a new task object via TP_Task class, add function (code) via set_tp_task_cb method to run parallel task.
 * Set input of the task via set_tp_task_input_ptr method and set output of the task via set_tp_task_output_ptr. typecast the tp_task_input_ptr and tp_task_output_ptr variables, check ThreadPool++.cpp source code.
 Set the task function callback via set_tp_task_cb method.
-* extra thread at threadpool at some time interval checks if the task process queue is not empty then deques and processes the tasks.
+* task process queue is checked at some time interval, if process queue is not empty then task is dequed from process queue and processed by the threadpool.
 * enqueue the task to ThreadPool.
 * use the tp_task_runtime_status method to get the runtime information about the task.
 * task runtime info are task start time, task end time, thread assigned to task, whether thread is running, task status.
 * use tp_check_task_complete method, to check and wait for the task to complete.
-* create variable of type tp_task_runtime_data and add it to the input parameter of the function get_task_runtime_status to get runtime status of the task.
+* create variable of type tp_task_runtime_data and add it to the input parameter of the function get_task_runtime_status to get runtime status of the thread.
 * use tp_check_task_complete_native, checks and waits for the task to complete, uses native function to get information about the task.
 * end_task implementation pending.
 Add feature code for other hardware accelerators.